Modelyze/morap/applications/README.md

 [Draw test](./draw_test) performs a simple control sequence in which it positions an optional pen end-effector at three different angles.
-This allows the user to evaluate the repeatability of the system and identify eventual drifts in the encoders.
-If two motors are found on the system it will use both for the control sequence.
+This allows the user to evaluate the repeatability of the system and to identify potential drifts in the encoders.
+If two motors are found on the system, it will use both for the control sequence.

 [Data logger](./data_logger) generates log data that can be used for parameter extraction.
 When using the application, save the log data